moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

    :align: center
    :width: 600px

--  Now go ahead and add details of your repository name,description and visibility setting (Public or Private).
+-  Now go ahead and add details of your repository name, description and visibility setting (Public or Private).
 -  Click on the ``Create repository`` button as the final step!